commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer order:authorize ID`

-Send this attribute if you want to authorize the order's payment source..
+Send this attribute if you want to authorize the order's payment source.

 ```
 USAGE